 The Rocky Mountain Emergency Services Training Center focuses on safety.
 Whether it is the safety of our students, our instructors, or to the environment – the RMESTC is responsible to all.

 The training center was designed with redundant safety systems to ensure the greatest level of safety for our students and instructors.
 The computer controlled equipment requires a complete safety system check prior to each burn.
 The computer monitors each training event to detect any abnormalities and can shut the burn down immediately if necessary.
-In addition, there are a number of manual shut-offs positioned near the instructor’s assistants and as well as a hand-held radio system that also has the ability to shut any of the systems down.
-On-site medical assistance and a fully equipped medical room are provided in case of emergency.
+In addition, there are a number of manual shut-offs as well as a hand-held radio system that also has the ability to shut down any of the systems .
+On-site medical assistance and supplies are provided in case of emergency.

 The RMESTC is friendly to our students and the environment alike.
 The propane fueled fire systems provide dense smoke for realistic fire scenarios.
 This smoke dissipates quickly, though, due to the lack of heavy carbon particles.
 Additional non-toxic smoke can be added to any of the training scenarios to increase the level of difficulty for the ARFF personnel.
 Although the runoff from the fire-fighting contains virtually no contaminants, the water is collected in a system that can hold the residue, or it can be pumped into the municipal sewage treatment plant.